MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 ### MBAM web service logs

-Each MBAM web service log writes logging information in an SVCLOG file.
+Each MBAM web service log writes logging information to an SVCLOG file.
 By default, each web service writes the trace file under a folder that uses its name in the C:\inetpub\Microsoft BitLocker Management Solution\Logs folder.

 You can use the service trace viewer tool (part of Microsoft Visual Studio) to review the svclog traces.